b8zhong/Activity-Monitor/README.md

-# InteractoGraph
+# Activity Monitor

-InteractoGraph is an automated solution for visualizing engagement metrics on DEV community articles, with support for other platforms.
-It uses GitHub Actions, Cypress for data collection, and Google Charts for visualization.
+Activity Monitor is an automated solution for visualizing engagement metrics on DEV community articles, with support for other platforms.
+It uses GitHub Actions, Cypress for data collection, and Charts visualization.

 ## Features